 Career outlook will depend on the individual position achieved.
 The BLS predicts that positions for teachers at the postsecondary level will increase by 13% between 2014 and 2024.
 In the same period, positions for technical writers will increase by 10% and positions for web developers will increase by 27%.

 A career in cognitive science begins with an undergraduate program, which may be offered as a major or a minor in colleges and universities.
-Foundations involve essentially related disciplines, such as linguistics, psychology, computer science, music, mathematics, philosophy and neuroscience.
+A degree in a related discipline, such as linguistics, psychology, computer science, music, mathematics, philosophy and neuroscience provides a good foundation for a future career in cognitive science.

 Education programs help students to examine cognitive processes, such as attention, reasoning, language, memory and problem solving.
 Cognitive science aims to study how the mind functions by looking into sociocultural dynamics and cognition.
 Research projects also help uncover the factors that contribute to disorders such as autism and dyslexia.
 An undergraduate degree in cognitive science can help prepare students for graduate programs in this field or in medicine, law, education, business administration and information studies.